Workbench Commit API Reference

 autoDeleteDate

-You can use the autoDeleteDate parameter as follows to create, update, or delete retention segments, and to create a shell booking in certain cases of booking failures.
+Optional.
+Use to create, update, or delete retention segments, and to create a shell booking for booking failures caused by specific scenarios.

 By default, reservation details are stored for one month after all travel on the itinerary is completed.
 This means you can continue to retrieve the reservation for one month after travel, at which time the reservation is purged and no longer available.
-You can extend this time by setting a purge date that is up to 331 days from the date the reservation was created: At the end of the initial booking workbench session, commit and send autoDeleteDate with a date in YYYY-MM-DD format, as in ?autoDeleteDate=2024-08-12.
+You can extend this time by setting a purge date that is up to 331 days from the date the reservation was created: In the commit of the initial booking workbench session, send autoDeleteDate with a date in YYYY-MM-DD format, as in ?autoDeleteDate=2024-08-12.
 Adding a purge date creates a retention segment on the host reservation.

-The autoDeleteDate value is returned in the Reservation Retrieve, Workbench Commit, and Create Post-Commit Workbench responses.
-To update or delete the autoDeleteDate on an existing booking, at the end of a post-commit workbench session, send autoDeleteDate with one of the following:
+The autoDeleteDate value is returned in the Reservation Retrieve, Workbench Commit, and Post-Commit Workbench responses.
+To update or delete the autoDeleteDate, at the end of a post-commit workbench session, send autoDeleteDate with one of the following:

 1. To update the purge date for an existing retention segment, send the new date; e.g., ?autoDeleteDate=2023-08-12